voussoir/etiquette/README.md

 Etiquette is a tag-based file organization system with a web front-end.

 Documentation is still a work in progress.
-In general, I use:
+In general,

+- You must make the `etiquette` package importable by placing it in one of your lib paths.
+I use filesystem junctions for this purpose.
-- `python etiquette_flask_launch.py [port]` to launch the flask server.
+- Run `python etiquette_flask_launch.py [port]` to launch the flask server.
 Port defaults to 5000 if not provided.
-- `python -i etiquette_repl.py` to launch the Python interpreter with the PhotoDB pre-loaded into a variable called `P`.
+- Run `python -i etiquette_repl.py` to launch the Python interpreter with the PhotoDB pre-loaded into a variable called `P`.
 Try things like `P.new_photo` or `P.digest_directory`.

 ### Project stability

 You may notice that Etiquette doesn't have a version number anywhere.
 That's because I don't think it's ready for one.
 I am using this project to learn and practice, and breaking changes are very common.

+### Project Structure

+- `etiquette`
+    The core backend package.
+- `frontends`
+    Ideally the backend should be frontend-agnostic.
+Even though the Flask interface is my primary interest, it should not feel like it must be the only one.
+Therefore I place it in this folder to indicate that other frontends are possible too.
+    - `etiquette_flask`
+    This folder represents the flask server as somewhat of a black box, in the sense that you can move it around and just run the contained launch file.
+        - `etiquette_flask`
+        This is the package that contains all of the site's actual API code.
+- `utilities`
+    For other scripts that will be used with etiquette databases, but are not part of the library itself.

 ### Contributing

 If you are interested in helping, please raise an issue before making any pull requests!

 ### To do list
 - Make the wording between "new", "create", "add"; and "remove", "delete" more consistent.